discordsuperutils/discord-super-utils/README.md

 -------------

 I have recently left the discordSuperUtils organization because of issues with the team that wont be listed here.
-Soon, this fork will be renamed and maintained by me

 Features
 -------------